i2p/i2p.www/i2p2www/spec/i2cp.rst

 * Some configuration options may only be set in the CreateSessionMessage_, and changes here will not be recognized by the router.
 Changes to tunnel options inbound.* and outbound.* are always recognized.

+* In general, the router should merge the updated config with the current config, so the updated config only needs to contain the new or changed options.
+  However, because of the merge, options may not be removed in this manner;
+  they must be set explicitly to the desired default value.

 .. _msg-ReportAbuse: